rishabhrpg/puppeteer-on-termux/README.md

   apk add --no-cache \
   chromium
 ```

-**Get started with puppeteer**
+* Node js v12.14+
+* Yarn v1.22+

+### Usage
 ```
 git clone https://github.com/rishabhrpg/puppeteer-on-termux.git
 cd puppeteer-on-termux
-yarn
+yarn install
 node index.js
 ```

-* If you see a message "screenshot saved" then puppeteer is sucesfully configured to run on termux
+* If you see a message "screenshot saved" then puppeteer is successfully configured to run on termux
-* Use this repo as starting point as it has correct args included to sucesfully run chromium on termux
+* Use this repo as starting point as it has correct args included to successfully run chromium on termux

 ## References
 * [Puppeteer running as root without --no-sandbox is not supported](https://www.xspdf.com/resolution/50662388.html)